 The Biltmore Hotel at Coral Gables in Miami was built in 1926, a hotspot for traveling royalty and the most famous and glamorous celebs.

 During the Second World War, the hotel was temporarily repurposed as a military hospital.
 After the war, it served as a hospital for VAs and the first University of Miami until the hospital closed in 1968.

 Left as a shell up until it was restored and reopened in 1987, it was now considerably more haunted than when it first opened in the ’20s.
 Ever since the grand reopening, there have been numerous paranormal reports on an almost weekly basis.
 Lights are known to turn on and off by themselves, and doors open and close by unseen hands.

 A woman in white is regularly reported walking the halls and appearing in guest rooms, and Fatty Walsh, the notorious mobster, is apparently haunting the building as well.
 He was shot dead at the hotel back in the late 1920s after a card game went sour.

 Guests and staff alike have witnessed his apparition several times, hanging out in the hotel lobby.

 Full Review: The Marshall House, Savannah, GA

-If you’re walking around the hotel grounds, you may come across an apparition standing on the edge of the cliffs at the front of the hotel, and if you blink or look away for a second the apparition disappears!
-It’s believed the hauntings around this hotel point back to the ancient battleground that the hotels’ foundations now rest.
+If you’re walking around the hotel grounds, you may come across an apparition standing on the edge of the cliffs at the front of the hotel, and if you blink or look away for a second, the apparition disappears!
+It’s believed the hauntings around this hotel point back to the ancient battleground where the hotel’s foundations now rest.

-Now the current reincarnation of the building is a unique inn with dorm-style accommodation.
-However, the patients of the former TB patients are still believed to walk the halls at night and given there are a number of unmarked graves right next to the building, it’s little surprise that these poor souls can’t find peace!
+Now, the current reincarnation of the building is a unique inn with dorm-style accommodation.
+However, the patients of the former TB patients are still believed to walk the halls at night, and given there are many unmarked graves right next to the building, it’s little surprise that these poor souls can’t find peace!